Largemouth bass: Feeding

 Studies of prey utilization by largemouths show that in weedy waters, bass grow more slowly due to difficulty in acquiring prey.
 Less weed cover allows bass to more easily find and catch prey, but this consists of more open-water baitfish.
 With little or no cover, bass can devastate the prey population and starve or be stunted.
 Fisheries managers must consider these factors when designing regulations for specific bodies of water.
 Under overhead cover, such as overhanging banks, brush, or submerged structure, such as weedbeds, points, humps, ridges, and drop-offs, the largemouth bass uses its senses of hearing, sight, vibration, and smell to attack and seize its prey.
 Adult largemouth are generally apex predators within their habitat, but they are preyed upon by many animals while young, including great blue herons, larger bass, northern pike, walleye, muskellunge, yellow perch, channel catfish, northern water snakes, crappie, common carp, and American eels.
-Multiple species of kingfishers and bitterns feed on this bass, as well.
+Multiple species of kingfishers, bitterns, and other herons feed on this bass, as well.
 Both the young and adult largemouths are targeted by the bald eagle.

-Notably in the Great Lakes Region, Micropterus salmoides along with many other species of native fish have been known to prey upon the invasive round goby (Neogobius melanostomus).
+Notably in the Great Lakes Region, Micropterus nigricans along with many other species of native fish have been known to prey upon the invasive round goby (Neogobius melanostomus).
 Remains of said fish have been found inside the stomachs of largemouth bass consistently.
 This feeding habit may impact the ecosystem positively, but more research must be conducted to verify this.
 It is illegal to use or possess live Neogobius melanostomus as bait in the Great Lakes Region.